-- Determine critical control points
+- Determine the critical control points (CCPs)

-- Establish limits for critical control points
+- Establish validated critical limits for each CCP

 - Establish corrective actions

-- Establish a record system
+- Establish documentation and record keeping

 Not every point identified with hazards and preventive measures will become a critical control point.
 A logical decision-making process is applied to determine whether or not the process is a critical control point.
 The logical decision-making process for determining critical control points may include factors such as: